petrovs12/PublicPersonalKnowledgeBase/vault/science.stats.Regression.Recommender Systems.md

 https://github.com/gpfvic/IRR/blob/master/Factorization%20meets%20the%20neighborhood-%20a%20multifaceted%20collaborative%20filtering%20model.pdf
 ).

-This is in the __Additional input sources_ part of the recommender-systems[netflix] paper.
+This is in the __Additional input sources_ part of the recommender-systems[netflix] paper. ^additional-input-sources

 There we essentially have SVD++.